 At a high level, the system looks like this:

-Each layer has a clear responsibility and communicates with the next layer through well-defined interfaces.
+Each layer has a clear responsibility and communicates with the next layer through explicit interfaces.
+That separation is what lets a system replace hardware, add dashboards, test logic without devices, and survive intermittent network connections.

 Devices: Sensors and Actuators